ThemeHackers/SafeText/README.md

 - **Recommendations**: Generate actionable recommendations based on the threat score and detected patterns.
 - **Web Interface**: Simple web interface for threat analysis and visualization.
 - **CLI Support**: Command-line support for fine-tuning and threat analysis.
+- **About threats.csv file**: You can customize this file yourself.
 ---

 ## Installation and Run